mmarinabans/latam-gtm-playbook/README.md

 → Positioning Adaptation Framework

 Contributing & feedback
 This is a living document.
-If you work in LATAM GTM and have patterns worth adding — open an issue or reach out on LinkedIn.
+If you work in LATAM GTM and have patterns worth adding, open an issue or reach out on LinkedIn.

-Built by Marina M — Regional Marketing & GTM Strategist, LATAM.
+Built by Marina Marques, Regional Marketing & GTM Strategist, LATAM.